 - Remove the disc of dough from both wrappings and place into an airtight bag.

-- Remove all of the air, seal the bag and submerge the dough into a bowl or sink of warm water.
+- Remove all of the air, seal the bag, and submerge the dough in a bowl or sink of warm water.

 - The dough will cool the water, so check it every 10 minutes or so, changing it as necessary to ensure the water is always warm.